 I am not a triathlete.
-I was kinda an athlete in a former life, but even professional baseball is a sport filled with “non athletes” (at least that’s what we called pitchers back in the day.
-“Sorry Kowita”, I mean when you have a keg in the locker room, come on) I have completed 2 Boston marathons in my 30’s as a bandit and currently, I “try” and run about 2x’s a week and when I do, it’s usually not more than 4 miles.
+I was kinda an athlete in a former life, but even professional baseball is a sport filled with “non athletes” (When you have a keg in the locker room, come on) I completed 2 Boston marathons in my 30’s as a bandit and currently run about 2x’s a week and when I do, it’s usually not more than 4 miles.
 I once tried to ride my mountain bike from Peoria IL to Glendale CA when I was 21, but no one told me I shouldn’t bring my guitar and a hardcover edition of Lonesome Dove, so I flamed out 5 days later in Kansas City.
 I own a proper road bike now and have recently ridden as far as 50 miles in a day, but the last time I did that type of mileage, I ended up at a BBQ joint in Downtown Providence, icing my liver and had to have my wife come pick me up.
 As far as swimming goes, I hate it, but that didn’t stop me from trying my own mini 1/10 version of a triathlon at the YMCA one evening last year and failed miserably.
-The point being in all this long winded background, is this; a single Ironman is out of reach and unthinkable for 99% of us and the idea that a man can do 50 in a row, seems simply impossible.
+The point being in all this long winded background, is this; a single Ironman is out of reach and unthinkable for 99.9% of us and the idea that a man can do 50 in a row is beyond ridiculous.

 After finishing this particular documentary, I felt the same way I do after watching similar shows where people complete superhuman feats or some extraordinary, “bigger than themselves” type of endeavor.
 I think Netflix should change it’s name to.
 “Netflix, guaranteed to make you feel bad about yourself” Think about it.
 We eat crap, drink crap, while we watch crap that makes us feel like crap!
 I digress- I mean, this dude (spoiler alert) just did 50 freakin triathlons and I can’t even keep my garage clean.
 I’m such a loser.